 My child enjoys the school has had great teachers and many friends.
 The new principal seems to be more concerned with her resume rather than any of her principal duties or enhancing the children's learning experience.
 It's very hard to watch this once great school get destroyed by a selfish leader.
 We will be leaving the school first chance we get.

 West Hollywood Elementary School is a public middle school in West Hollywood.
 The principal of West Hollywood Elementary School is Angela Marcano.
-433 students attend West Hollywood Elementary School and identify as Asian; White, non-Hispanic; and Hispanic.
+433 students attend West Hollywood Elementary School and identify mostly as Asian; White, non-Hispanic; and Hispanic.
 16% of the West Hollywood Elementary School students have "limited English proficiency."
-25% of the 433 students here have subsidized lunches.
-The student to teacher ratio at West Hollywood Elementary School is 20:1.
-Maimonides Academy is one of the nearest middle schools.
+25% of the 433 students here get reduced lunch prices.
+The ratio of students to teachers at West Hollywood Elementary School is 20:1.
+The Center For Early Education is one of the nearest middle schools.

 - Ceramics sculpture

 |Students eligible for free or reduced-price lunch program||25%||75%|